lancyliu/HashTable/README.md

 # HashTable
 Implementation of several kind of hash table and test their performance.

-Developed by Visual Studio 2008.
+Developed by Visual Studio 2008 in Windows 8.

+In this document only contains the source code(.h and .cpp file)

-This file includes two project.
+This file includes two kinds of hash table.

 ChainingHash : This hash table use linked list to solve the collisiin problem.